Use the 'Newton Rule' to Grow Your 401(k) Retirement Savings

 Can — and should — you make inertia work for you?

-As mentioned above, if you set up large automatic 401(k) contributions early and make auto-increases the default, you'll be more likely to hit your investment goals.
+If you set up large automatic 401(k) contributions early and make auto-increases the default, you'll be more likely to hit your investment goals.

 At the same time, a target date fund does come with higher fees than many other investments and isn't necessarily as effective in helping you to achieve your retirement targets as a personalized plan would be.

-Ultimately, it comes down to how confident you are that you can make the right moves, rather than acting based on fear, emotion, or short-term thinking.
+Ultimately, it comes down to how confident you are that you can make the right moves, rather than acting based on fear, emotion or short-term thinking.

-If you are working with a financial planner or investment adviser to refine your goals, optimize your finances, and select the right investments, being more active in growing your retirement savings could leave you better off.
+If you're working with a financial planner or investment adviser to refine your goals, optimize your finances, and select the right investments, being more active in growing your retirement savings could leave you better off.
 If you're acting on your own and making choices based on emotion, then inertia or inaction could serve you better.

-So, before you decide whether to act upon your retirement savings, carefully consider whether the moves you're making are better than no moves at all.
+Before you decide whether to act upon your retirement savings, carefully consider whether the moves you're making are better than no moves at all.

 Read More Retirement Rules